Enabling Full-Duplex LEO Satellite Systems with Non-Reciprocal BD-RIS-Assisted Beamforming: Abstract

 \section{Abstract}

-Low Earth orbit (LEO) satellite is a promising technology for providing low-latency, high-data-rate, and wide-coverage communication services.
-However, the high mobility of LEO satellites necessitates fast and accurate beam steering to continuously serve ground devices.
-While large antenna arrays can address these challenges, strict constraints on power, size, and weight make such solutions difficult to implement.
-Furthermore, future non-terrestrial networks (NTNs) require high spectral efficiency, which motivates the adoption of in-band full-duplex (FD) systems. {To overcome these challenges, we propose an FD LEO satellite system, where the non-reciprocal beyond-diagonal reconfigurable intelligent surfaces (NR-BD-RIS) and multiple transmit and receive antennas are attached to the LEO satellite.
-The NR-BD-RIS reflects the downlink (DL) and uplink (UL) signals by passive beamforming.} By incorporating non-reciprocal components into the impedance network of RIS, the NR-BD-RIS breaks channel reciprocity, facilitating simultaneous support for multiple beam directions.
-To cover a wide coverage, we propose a time-sharing scheduling framework where, in each time slot, the NR-BD-RIS simultaneously serves multiple DL and multiple UL ground devices.
+Low Earth orbit (LEO) satellites are a promising technology for providing low-latency, high-data-rate, and wide-coverage communication services.
+However, with growing demand for data transmission, future non-terrestrial networks (NTNs) require high spectral efficiency especially with low-gain antennas at the ground devices.
+This motivates the adoption of in-band full-duplex (FD) systems.
+In addition, the potential imbalance between downlink (DL) and uplink (UL) transmissions necessitates flexibility in resource allocation.
+To overcome these challenges, we propose an FD LEO satellite system, where the non-reciprocal beyond-diagonal reconfigurable intelligent surfaces (NR-BD-RIS) and multiple transmit and receive antennas are attached to the LEO satellite.
+NR-BD-RIS reflects the DL and UL signals by passive beamforming.
+By incorporating non-reciprocal components into the impedance network of RIS, the NR-BD-RIS breaks channel reciprocity, facilitating simultaneous support for multiple beam directions.
+To cover a wide coverage, we propose a time-sharing scheduling framework in which the NR-BD-RIS simultaneously serves multiple DL and multiple UL ground devices within each time slot.
 An optimization problem is defined to maximize the weighted sum-rate over the entire scheduling period.
-Numerical results demonstrate that the proposed NR-BD-RIS significantly performs better than both conventional BD-RIS and diagonal RIS (D-RIS) regarding DL and UL sum-rate performance under both single-user (SU) and multiple-user (MU) cases.
-Additionally, the NR-BD-RIS requires less frequent reconfiguration compared to other two types of RIS, making it more practical for implementation.
+Numerical results demonstrate that the proposed NR-BD-RIS significantly performs better than both conventional BD-RIS and diagonal RIS (D-RIS) with respect to DL and UL sum-rate performance under both single-user (SU) and multiple-user (MU) cases.
+Additionally, NR-BD-RIS requires less frequent reconfiguration compared to the other two types of RIS, making it more practical for implementation.